Council learns minor emergency clinic coming to Wagoner

 • Hired Shelby Sullivan as a full-time dispatcher effective June 29 for $13 an hour.

-• Made Jimmy Cagle Assistant Fire Chief effective July 23 at a yearly pat of $64.240 a year.
+• Named Jimmy Cagle assistant fire chief effective July 23 at a yearly pay of $64.240 a year.

 • The council accepted bids for ¾-inch clean rock, 1 ½-inch crusher run, ¾-inch and 1 ½-inch Class A rocks and the contract for Quarterly Street Sweeping.
 The council decided to re-bid for pest control of 17 city properties and took no action on another street material contract.